jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

    234
 ```

 This is the theoretical side.
-Actually, the multuplication is executed
+Actually, the multiplication is executed
-by wrting each  partial product digit in the first  available sport in
+by writing each partial product digit  in the first available spot  in
 the  proper  column.
 And  leading  zeroes  are  not written.
 Here  is
 side-by-side the theoretical view with  leading zeroes removed and the
 actual view.